bdnorris/DES-340/lectures/lecture19-grid.md

 ## To Flexbox or to Grid

 The main difference between Flexbox and Grid is that although we have the `flex-wrap` property, Flexbox was really only ever meant to work in one direction.
-Grid is meant to work it two directions, with both columns and rows.
+Grid is meant to work in two directions, with both columns and rows.

 One thing that Grid can do is it can let you assign content to areas of the grid regardless of that items order in your HTML.
 This would allow you to prioritize mobile for your HTML order, but really change stuff on larger screens.

-Another thing Grid does that is really useful, is that it comes ith it's own explicit gutter property called `grid-gap`.
-This is really nice, since using margins and paddings with Flexbox can be a bit painful.
+Another thing Grid comes with is it's own explicit gutter property called `grid-gap`.
+This is really nice, since using margins and paddings with Flexbox can be painful.

 Grid doesn't necessarily replace Flexbox, sometimes flexbox is easier.
-But when you find ourself straining to make Flexbox work, Grid might be your answer.
+But when you find yourself straining to make Flexbox work, Grid might be your answer.

-So when to use Grid...when Flexbox isn't enough.
+So when to use Grid... when Flexbox isn't enough.

 ## How to Grid?

 Instead of covering the entire Grid specification, I'm going to focus on the most used and most useful properties.
 In the next lecture, we'll look at some practical uses for these.
 It will be up to you to go further with Grid if you want, there are a ton of resources at the end of this lecture.

-Remember the CSS Tricks article showing all of the Flexbox properities.
+Remember the CSS Tricks article showing all of the Flexbox properties?
 Well, check out the one for Grid...

 [CSS-Tricks: Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)

-Any quotes in this lecture that aren't referenced are from this CSS-Tricks guide.
+Any quotes in this lecture that aren't referenced are from the above CSS-Tricks guide.

 > CSS Grid Layout (aka "Grid"), is a two-dimensional grid-based layout system that aims to do nothing less than completely change the way we design grid-based user interfaces.
 CSS has always been used to lay out our web pages, but it's never done a very good job of it.
 First, we used tables, then floats, positioning and inline-block, but all of these methods were essentially hacks and left out a lot of important functionality (vertical centering, for instance).
 Flexbox helped out, but it's intended for simpler one-dimensional layouts, not complex two-dimensional ones (Flexbox and Grid actually work very well together).
 Grid is the very first CSS module created specifically to solve the layout problems we've all been hacking our way around for as long as we've been making websites.